csmertx/dotfiles/README.md

 - For scripts: variables may need adjustment.

-- The Imgur album below is from 2017-2018 via a Windows XP era computer--2006 model purchased in 2014 for $300 with 4GB of RAM--same PC I used to fund most of the stuff thing in the [January 2023 photo](desktop_jan_2023.jpg)
+- The Imgur album below is from 2017-2018 via a Windows XP era computer--2006 model purchased in 2014 for $300 with 4GB of RAM--same PC I used to fund most of the stuff in the [🔗January 2023 photo](desktop_jan_2023.jpg)

     - 🔗[Imgur album | 20+ screenshots](https://imgur.com/a/VXpYHBM)